gmmorris/meze-docs/componentization.md

 const composition = (props) => parent(props, child(childProps))
 ```

-While this might not be immediately apparent, the above composition is actually very reminiscent of *React*'s top level API.
-In order to see it though, we'll have fade away some of the layer of abstraction provided by JSX.
+While this might not be immediately apparent, the above composition is actually reminiscent of *React*'s top level API.
+In order to see it though, we'll have fade away some of the layers of abstraction provided by JSX.

 If you look at the React docs you'll find an [article explaining JSX's compilation target](https://facebook.github.io/react/docs/jsx-in-depth.html).
 Specifically what might interest you is how the following JSX: